Thursday, August 19, 2010

 This could well be the best of the 30.
 They are absolutely loaded in the infield.
 They have devastating bats and fantastic gloves in the outfield.
 And the pitching is pretty good, too.
 Put it this way: Bobby Jones was an All-Star, and he doesn't make this team.
 Then again, he's not even the best Met pitcher from Fresno.

 1B Frank Chance of Fresno.
-Despite his association with shortstop Joe Tinker and second baseman Johnny Evers, both borderline Hall-of-Famers at best and likely in only because of the Franklin P. Adams poem commemorating them, he had a .296 lifetime batting average, a 135 OPS+, led the National League in stolen bases in 1903, led the NL in on-base percentage in 1905, and led it in steals and runs scored in 1906.
+Despite his association with shortstop Joe Tinker and 2nd baseman Johnny Evers, both borderline Hall-of-Famers at best and likely in only because of the Franklin P. Adams poem commemorating them, he had a .296 lifetime batting average, a 135 OPS+, led the National League in stolen bases in 1903, led the NL in on-base percentage in 1905, and led it in steals and runs scored in 1906.

 But Kelly was no slouch: .297 batting average, 7 times a .300 hitter, 337 doubles, 5 100-RBI seasons and just missed a 6th, and led the NL in homers with 23 in 1921.
 Helped the Giants win the 1921 and '22 World Series, and also the '23 and '24 Pennants.
 Helped start a Series-ending double play against the Yankees in 1921 – from 1st base.